MCU Connection Guide

 - The

-Versioninformation for the main MCU and all tool boards should be displayed and consistent. - If versions do not match, re-flash the corresponding firmware.
+Versioninformation for the main MCU and all toolboards should be displayed and consistent. - If versions do not match, the corresponding firmware needs to be re-flashed.

 Step 9: Restore and Update Configuration File

-Once all MCUs are confirmed connected, restore the original configuration file and update the MCU configuration:
+After confirming all MCU connections are normal, you need to restore the original configuration file and update the MCU configurations:

 -